berkakyildizz/berkakyildizz/README.md

 ##### NOW
 - <img src="https://github.com/TheDudeThatCode/TheDudeThatCode/blob/master/Assets/Developer.gif" width="28"> I am currently developing object detection and tracking applications.
 I also develop machine learning applications.
+-
+#### BIO
+-I am Berk Akyıldız, I am an Industrial Engineer and I also work full-time as a Data Scientist.
+I specialize in areas such as Python, C++, Object Detection, Object Tracking, Data Analysis, and Machine Learning.
+Throughout my career, I have participated in various projects in the fields of data science and industrial engineering and developed innovative solutions in these projects.